MolSSI-Education/python-package-best-practices/_episodes/04-package-structure.md

 - "Your package should be broken up into modules and subpackages depending on the amount of code and functionality."
 ---

-As new features are added into codes, it is natural for new functions and objects to be added.
+As new features are implemented in codes, it is natural for new functions and objects to be added.
 In many projects, this often leads to a large number of functionalities defined within a single module.
 For small, single developer codes, this is not a major issue, but it can still make it difficult to work with.
 With large or multi-developer codes, this can slow development progress to a crawl as it is difficult to both understand and work with the code.

 In this lesson, we will simulate a developing code by starting with a single python module containing all the methods we have developed, and converting it into a well structured package.